dfrappart/dfrappart.github.io/_posts/2025-08-26-Seccomp_in_Kubernetes_and_AKS.markdown

 However, AKS is still a Kubernetes cluster, which follows quite closely the Kubernetes release rhythm.
 So that means we have all the Seccomp features available that we've discussed, somehow.

-There is a [documentation page](https://docs.azure.cn/en-us/aks/secure-container-access) on the topic, but not necessarily detailed enough.
-But more on the content of this later.
+There is a [documentation page](https://docs.azure.cn/en-us/aks/secure-container-access) on the topic, but not detailed enough from my point of view.

 Considering the following deployment, the default runtime container profile works fine on an AKS cluster.